If you have been injured in a truck accident in Dallas, you know how serious and scary it can be.

 - Strenuous working hours and conditions.

-Strenuous working hours and conditions play a role in many truck accidents, particularly with long-haul trucking.
+Work hours and conditions play a role in many truck accidents, particularly with long-haul trucking.
 The goal for a trucker is to get their freight to its destination by or before its deadline.

 They could make up for the time by driving even though they are too tired to do so safely, using drugs to keep themselves awake (leaving them more tired when they come down), or driving recklessly and speeding.

 Why Are Trucking Accident Damages More Serious?

 Their size results in a greater force of impact, a larger area of impact, and more significant damage.

 Some common serious damages and injuries that arise from truck accidents include: